mauriora/Model-Announcement-Extended/README.md

 - [acknowledged-announcements-elements.xml](./sharepoint/acknowledged-announcements-elements.xml) list instance of the acknowledged announcements list.
 Install on one site per tenant.
 - [acknowledged-announcements-schema.xml](./sharepoint/acknowledged-announcements-schema.xml) settings for the acknowledged announcements list.
-- [announcements-extended-content-type-elements.xml](./sharepoint/announcements-extended-content-type-elements.xml) content type of the extended announcemnts.
+- [announcements-extended-content-type-elements.xml](./sharepoint/announcements-extended-content-type-elements.xml) content type of the extended announcements.
 Install on one site per tenant.
 - [announcements-extended-list-elements.xml](./sharepoint/announcements-extended-list-elements.xml) list instance of the announcements list.
 Install on one site per tenant, **if you don't want to use and extend and existing list**.
 - [announcements-extended-schema.xml](./sharepoint/announcements-extended-schema.xml) settings for the announcements list.

-## Typescript model
+## React example

+This shows how to load all the announcements and display them as `MessageBars`.

 ```typescript
 import { AnnouncementExtended } from '@mauriora/model-announcement-extended';